madani2015/WAC/README.md

 ```

 ### Future Enhancements
-Implement functions for calculating the Cost of Goods Sold (COGS)
-calculating the Cost of Goods Sold (COGS) using the resulting weighted average cost (WAC).
+Implement functions for calculating the Cost of Goods Sold (COGS) using the resulting weighted average cost (WAC).
 The steps for COGS calculation are:

 Ending Inventory Q-1
 Air Out